 The application runs at most “concurrent task” number of processes (good to match total number of processors available to this number - 1).
 It captures stdout and stderr to ensure that any output is not intertwined between the applications.
 The output is written in whole upon completion of each task.

 Each command should specify a “%s” to where each argument will go (one argument from @argset per application).
 To feed entire commands, use simply “%s” as the “cmd” and provide the commands in your “argset”.
 The commands are executed by a shell, and thus can contain shell expressions.

 “%d” is also available as the pipe number, which can be used to differentiate the running processes.

-You can also have a program or file pipe output to disttask, by providing ‘--’ as the argset.
+You can also have a program or file pipe output to disttask, by providing ‘--’ (two dashes) as the argset.
 Disttask will run and read from stdin, treating each line as an argset item, and will terminate when stdin has been closed and all subprocesses have completed.

 Use disttask to connect to various hosts in parallel and execute commands: